Revision date: March 2023

 Minors on Campus Code of Conduct(s)

-Code of Conduct for Program Staff
+Code of Conduct for Program Staff and Volunteers

 Program staff should be positive role models for minors and act in a responsible manner.
 It is expected that all program staff will adhere to the below expectations.

 - Anyone who knows, suspects, or receives information indicating that a child or teen has been abused or neglected, or who has other concerns about the safety of children or teens MUST inform the program administrator, the NMU Police Department (906 227-2151) or the Michigan Department of Human Services at (855) 444-3911.